Protect your phone and family

 - Try a free password management tool like LastPass (link below).
 Or, try a pro version for your business.
 This will let you use “strong” passwords without the hassle of memorizing.
 Is your smart device still using a default password?
 Remember that online forums often reveal default passwords and usernames of products.
 It’s crucial to change those settings after installation.

 - How old is the smart device?
 If six months or more, you can check to see if the manufacturer has fixed security loopholes and then upgrade.
 Or, find a manufacturer with better security.
+This will really help protect your smart home devices.

 Download antivirus software like Trend Micro security or McAfee antivirus.
 This is to protect computers and phones where you can download such software.
 This won’t alter smart home devices, but you are at least creating a more safe environment.